hoangduytran/blender-manual/manual/addons/rigging/rigify/metarigs.rst

 Certain properties of the metarig bones are often copied to the generated rig control, deform and mechanism bones.

-The exact set depends on the sub-rig and the specific generated bone, and the sub-rig may override some properties even if it copies others of its subset, but there are certain common patterns:
+The exact set depends on the sub-rig and the specific generated bone, and the sub-rig may override some properties even when it preserves others from the same subset, but there are certain common patterns:

 Parenting Settings
    This subset consists of the parent ORG bone, Use Connect, Use Inherit Rotation, Use Local Location, and Inherit Scale.